 Term.
 Except as otherwise provided herein, each member shall serve a term of two (2) years, commencing as of the date of appointment by the Board.
 No member may serve more than three (3) consecutive terms or as many as may be permitted by law.
 Members whose term has expired may continue to serve on the Committee until a successor has been appointed.

 Appointment.
 Members of the Committee shall be appointed by the Board through the following process: (a) the District shall advertise for members in accordance with its customary practices, including through local newspapers and the District website; (b) appropriate local groups will be solicited for applications; (c) the Superintendent/President will review the applications; and (d) the Superintendent/President will make recommendations to the Board.
+After appointment to a two-year term, members of the Committee who wish to be appointed for subsequent terms, are subject to term limits and must be reappointed by the Board through approval or ratification.

 Removal; Vacancy.
 The Board may remove any Committee member for failure to attend two consecutive Committee meetings without reasonable excuse or for failure to comply with the Committee Ethics Policy.
 Upon a member's removal, his or her seat shall be declared vacant.
 The Board, in accordance with the established appointment process shall fill any vacancies on the Committee.
 The District shall seek to fill vacancies within 90 days.